juliensf/mercury-json/README.md

 * marshaling and unmarshaling of Mercury data to and from JSON
 * user configurable maximum nesting depth limit

 ## LICENSE

-'mercury_json' is licensed under a simple 2-clause BSD style license.
+`mercury_json` is licensed under a simple 2-clause BSD style license.
 See the file [COPYING](COPYING) for details.

 ## INSTALLATION